-As a G Suite administrator, you can help ensure that mail from specific IP addresses doesn't get marked as spam.
+As a G Suite administrator, you can help ensure that messages received from specific sending IP addresses don't get marked as spam.
 Do this by adding the addresses to an email whitelist in your Google Admin console.

 When you create an email whitelist for your G Suite account, it affects your entire domain.
-You can’t create personal email whitelists.
+You can’t create email whitelists that apply to specific organizational units.
 See Other settings you might use instead.

 Add an IP address to your whitelist

 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.